 If you want to take a step into long-range photography, one of the best things you can invest in is a zoom lens.
-Zoom lenses typically have a long focal range that photographers can use.
+Zoom lenses typically have a long focal range that allow you to shoot at a distance.
 Among the most standard zoom lenses is the 70-200mm.

 These lenses are incredibly versatile and open up several avenues that were previously unattainable.
-However, zoom lenses are incredibly expensive.
+However, zoom lenses can be incredibly expensive.
 You need to know what to look for when buying such expensive products.

 If you don’t know where to start, there’s no need to worry.
 Keep reading to find out everything you need to know.

 What Do You Need to Look for When Buying a Zoom Lens?

 First of all, there are hundreds of options available.
 Each lens offers different features and advantages.
 There are also various price points that you can decide between.
 Here are some of the key features you need to take into consideration.

 Image stabilization is incredibly useful for handheld photography.
 When you’re using a zoom lens, you’re working at a slower shutter speed, typically.
 The camera is more prone to shaking, and your result will be blurry images.